 According to a 2020 report from the UN-backed Inevitable Policy Response project, companies that embrace sustainability stand to gain value in the face of inevitable policy response to climate change.
 At the same time, as momentum towards net-zero commitments rises around the world, the same group has published a new investor guide, which highlights the importance of land use and the role of negative emissions technologies in the transition to net-zero.
 The guide also forecasts that nature-based solutions focused on ending deforestation, reforestation and afforestation could generate US$800 billion in annual revenues by 2050 with assets valued well over US$1.2 trillion.

 These reports come in the context of public policies aimed at keeping climate change from accelerating, which, if adopted and enforced, could eliminate $2.3 trillion in the value of the world’s largest companies.
-Such a profound shift in their evaluation could, in turn, impose significant financial risks to their business models, and powerfully disrupt the global economy.
+Such a profound shift in their valuation could, in turn, impose significant financial risks to their business models, and powerfully disrupt the global economy.

 Through our Conservation and Markets Initiative, the Gordon and Betty Moore Foundation supports projects like the UN Principles for Responsible Investment, to help companies that seek to evaluate their carbon and climate risk exposure and to prepare investors for associated portfolio risks.